jonnelaaglandwinder/trpc/www/docs/server/server-side-calls.md

   path: string | undefined; // The path of the procedure that threw the error
   input: unknown; // The input that was passed to the procedure
-  type: 'query' | 'mutation' | 'subscription' | 'unknown'; // The type of the procedure that threw the error }
+  type: 'query' | 'mutation' | 'subscription' | 'unknown'; // The type of the procedure that threw the error
+  next: RouterCallerErrorHandler; // The next error handler in the chain }
 ```